• Skip to primary navigation

 Recipe Card

-Sun Dried Tomatoes with Avocado & Poppy Seeds
+Sun-Dried Tomato Salad with Avocado and Poppy Seeds

-This Sun-dried tomato with avocado & poppy seed salad is an all-season salad full of tomatoey goodness no what the season!
+This Sun-dried tomato salad with avocado and poppy seeds is an all-season salad full of tomatoey goodness no what the season!

 Print Recipe Pin Recipe Rate this Recipe